-The digital right advocacy foundation - Electronic Freedom Foundation (EFF) - summarizes its thinking on its homepage.39
+The digital right advocacy foundation - Electronic Freedom Foundation (EFF) -summarizes its thinking on its homepage.36 er update 27 Marc

-Zoom, for its part, of course "takes its users' privacy extremely seriously" and has indeed responded to a motherboard report by changing some of the application's behaviors.40
+Zoom, for its part, of course "takes its users' privacy extremely seriously" and has indeed responded to a motherboard report by changing some of the application's behaviors.37

 As is to be expected the massive new interest in Zoom is also being observed and exploited by attackers capitalizing on the rush of inexperienced new users to the platform.
-On 31 March, for example, our Epidemiology Lab reported on hackers using malicious Zoom software installers to spread Neshta malware and potentially unwanted applications (PUA) such as InstallCore, a software installer that is classified as riskware.
+On 31 March, for example our Malware Epidemiology Lab reported on over 197 new malicious Zoom-related DNS domains being deployed to install Neshata malware and other riskware variants.